 Step 3: Allow the vegetables to cool.
 Then, add them to the blender or food processor along with the remaining ingredients.

-Step 4: Pulse, until salsa has reached desired consistency.
+Step 4: Pulse until salsa has reached the desired consistency.
 Serve with your favorite tortilla chips and enjoy!

 - Habanero peppers are very spicy.
 I recommend that you wear gloves when handling hot peppers and avoid touching your face.
 Wash your hands immediately after handling.

 - Your salsa, your heat preference.
 Adjust the level of heat to your liking.
-You can add a smaller amount for a milder salsa or large amount of habanero for a spicier salsa depending on your tolerance to spice.
+You can add a smaller amount for a milder salsa or a large amount of habanero for a spicier salsa, depending on your tolerance to spice.

 - Blend to desired consistency.
 If you prefer a chunky salsa, pulse the ingredients for less time.
 For a smoother salsa, blend longer.